 The surgery type is suggested for individuals with normal weight (BMI below 30) but have severe uncontrolled diabetes.
-This indeed works and this surgery type aimed at reducing severe diabetes is termed as Metabolic Surgery.
+The metabolic surgery for diabetes aims at reducing severe diabetes for non-obese patients.
 Medically the surgery is termed as Ileal Interposition.
-People with uncontrolled diabetes may also suffer from other co-morbid conditions like hypertension, cholesterol, sleep apnea, etc, Metabolic surgery is also said to bring down other co-morbid conditions.
+People with uncontrolled diabetes may also suffer from other co-morbid conditions like hypertension, cholesterol, sleep apnea, etc. Reports say that metabolic surgery for diabetes also brings down other co-morbid conditions.

 The surgical procedure involves bringing the distal (end part) part of the small intestine (ileum) nearer to the proximal (first part) part somewhere nearer to the stomach.
 It is basically a type of malabsorption procedure.

-The reason why metabolic surgery reduces diabetes is still researched.
-There is a popular theory that has been proposed that explains the blood sugar level becoming near normal resulting in remission from diabetes.
+The reason why metabolic surgery reduces diabetes is still a research.
+One of the popular proposes that the blood sugar level becomes near normal resulting in remission from diabetes.

 This theory proposes that directly passing off the food to the proximal part of the small intestine (ileum) stimulates a peptide called GLP-1.
 This peptide delays gastric emptying, promotes satiety (feeling of fullness), suppresses further appetite, inhibits glucagon secretion (a hormone that increases sugar level), decreases gluconeogenesis (converting fat and protein into sugar) and stimulates glycogenesis (converting sugar into glycogen).

 The metabolic surgery also results in the decrease in a peptide called Ghrelin.
 This decrease in this peptide decreases the secretion of glucagon, cortisol, and growth hormones.
 These three hormones together are the antagonist of insulin.
 The decrease in Ghrelin also results in an increased insulin secretion.